edsu/inkdroid.org/_posts/2018-07-07-paperwork.md

 Is it at all useful to consider how these re-conceptions of archival work map onto web infrastructures [@Srinivasan:2017]?
-Does the web really offer us new modes for participation, or does the slippage in media forms provide the breathing room for us to question what an archive is, and who an archivist can be?  [@Huvila:2015]?
+Does the web really offer us new modes for participation, or does the slippage in media forms provide the breathing room necessary for us to really question what an archive is, and who an archivist can be?  [@Huvila:2015]?

-I think Scott also invites us to think about the new algorithmic audiences for legibility that the web and the digitalization of our records (aka Big Data) provide.
-The Empire Strikes Back against our attempts to transform archival work, and the standards and inner workings of web infrastructure may be knowingly or unknowingly complicit in this truly ancient project of legibility.
+Like much of Scott's other work I think Against the Grain implicitly invites us to think about the new algorithmic readers for our digitalized and networked records (aka Big Data).
+The Empire has always struck back against our attempts to transform archival work, and the standards and inner workings of web infrastructure are knowingly, or unknowingly, complicit in this truly ancient project of legibility.
+What modes of resistance and solidarity will help us cultivate new genres of archive that are needed for our survival?

+Lots of questions -- let me know your answers!

-## References
+### References